bradleyhop/frontend-mentor-expenses-chart-component/README.md

 Users should be able to:

 - View the bar chart and hover over the individual bars to see the correct amounts for each day
-- See the current day’s bar highlighted in a different colour to the other bars
+- See the current day’s bar highlighted in a different color to the other bars
 - View the optimal layout for the content depending on their device’s screen size
 - See hover states for all interactive elements on the page
 - **Bonus**: Use the JSON data file provided to dynamically size the bars on the chart [Bonus condition met ;) ]